Year 5 2023 - 2024

 - Please ensure your child is filling in their reading diary on a daily basis

-- Practise timestables on a daily basis using Times Table Rockstars and practising spellings on EdShed at least 3 x per week
+- Practise timestables on a daily basis using Times Table Rockstars and practise spellings regularly

 - Please come to school wearing your PE kit on a Tuesday and Friday.
 Some of these sessions will be outside so please wear appropriate outdoor kit (tracksuit bottoms/ leggings and a jumper/ tracksuit top).
 You must wear school agreed PE kits.
 If you are unsure of this then please refer to the newsletters or ask me directly in the morning or via the school office.